 We had record numbers of audience in attendance for the Saturday night Faculty Concert Series.
 The new Pre-Concert Wine and Cheese was enormously successful and allowed us to meet so many more community members from Weston, and the surrounding towns in Vermont.
 I was enormously impressed with the level of artistry by the Kinhaven Senior Session Faculty.
 I have already planned the five-concert series for 2019 and am so excited about yet another summer of diverse programming.
 The concerts will feature music by Haydn, Brahms, Jennifer Higdon, Nic Scherzinger, Milhaud, Shostakovich, Tchaikovsky, Mozart, Dutilluex, Dvorak, Wourinen, Schubert, Eric Ewazen, and Turina –wow!
 Come check it out!!

 I am thankful for my job, my students, colleagues, and beautiful studio at Purchase College Conservatory of Music in upstate, NY.
 I am welcoming some new students soon and will begin (on Monday 8/20) creating groups for the chamber music program.
-My Performance Class will welcome guests that focus on injury prevention and better health in the practice room, which I hope means for better performance.
+My Performance Class will welcome guests that focus on injury prevention and better health in the practice room, which I hope means better performance experience.
 Our chamber concerts will be in December and May.

 Stamford Symphony is full of wonderfully accomplished New York City musicians.
 I am quite honored to have been named the Acting Concertmaster for the 2018-19 season.
 Many of my Brooklyn Philharmonic colleagues are in this orchestra, so it is a blast to make music with them again!
 In March 2019, I get to perform as a soloist in Haydn’s Sinfonia Concertante with Melanie, Carrie, and Cynde!
 Let’s go, girls!